Otto Hahn: Discovery of radioactive recoil

 Harriet Brooks observed a radioactive recoil in 1904, but interpreted it wrongly.
 Hahn and Meitner succeeded in demonstrating the radioactive recoil incident to alpha particle emission and interpreted it correctly.
 Hahn pursued a report by Stefan Meyer and Egon Schweidler of a decay product of actinium with a half-life of about 11.8 days.
 Hahn determined that it was actinium X (radium-223).
-Moreover, he discovered that at the moment when a radioactinium (thorium-227) atom emits an alpha particle, it does so with great force, and the actinium X experiences a recoil.
+He also discovered that at the moment when a radioactinium (thorium-227) atom emits an alpha particle, it does so with great force, and the actinium X experiences a recoil.
 This is enough to free it from chemical bonds, and it has a positive charge, and can be collected at a negative electrode.

 Hahn was thinking only of actinium, but on reading his paper, Meitner told him that he had found a new way of detecting radioactive substances.
 They set up some tests, and soon found actinium C (thallium-207) and thorium C (thallium-208).
 The physicist Walther Gerlach described radioactive recoil as "a profoundly significant discovery in physics with far-reaching consequences".